phillipclarke29/thermoexpress/README.md

 This is based on Makers Academy Thermostat but updated to use an express server and mongdb to persisted the thermostat state.
 Overkill I know but it should be fun.
 Maybe a bit of angular for good measure.

 I am not planning to have an actually thermostat at the other end but I might take a look at the byzantium system I have at home to see if I can Babb something together.
+With this in mind we are at this stage playing with persisting via mongo with a mind to an ultimate solution use particle products

 ### Usage